Overview

 How is this project related to the previous Lake Drive Functional Assessment Study?

-The Lake Drive Functional Assessment Study occurred in 2023 and was a precursor to the current Lake Drive Improvements – Phase 1 project.
+The Lake Drive Functional Assessment Study occurred in 2023 and was a precursor to the current Lake Drive Improvements – Phase one project.
 The study provided the recommended phasing and preferred design alternatives to be implemented along Lake Drive South, Lake Drive North, Lake Drive East, and Hedge Road.
 The study also included extensive public consultation including:

 - Letters to residents